 Overnight: Traditional Homestay, Floating Villages

-Say goodbye to Prek Toal and head back to Siem Reap where you’ll explore the famous night markets for some local souvenirs.
-Head to the Cambodian circus after dinner for an inspiring show of acrobatics with performers from Phare Ponleu Selpak, an organisation that educates disadvantaged youth through the power of the arts
+Say goodbye to Prek Toal and sail back to Siem Reap where you’ll explore the famous night markets for some local souvenirs.
+Head to the Cambodian circus after dinner for an inspiring show of acrobatics performed by students from Phare Ponleu Selpak, an organization that educates disadvantaged youth through the power of the arts

 Overnight: Hotel, Siem Reap